npretor/npretor_udacity_coop/Report_.md

 3. Get the expected reward of the current (target network?) using: y = agent_reward + gamma * (estimated_next_action_reward)
     Q_t = r_agent + (gamma * Q_t_next * (1 - dones))
-4. Minimize the reward
+4. Minimize the loss between expected and actual rewards.

-    Also the paper (A review of cooperative multi-agent deep reinforcement learning) explains that the agents act on their local observations and rewards, but the critic evaluates their actions based on the global actions
+    The paper: (A review of cooperative multi-agent deep reinforcement learning) explains that the agents act on their local observations and rewards, but the critic evaluates their actions based on the global actions

 # Hyperparameters
 I largely stuck to previously used hyperparameters.
 I changed the batch size to 256, tried a couple variations of gamma, adjusted the actor and critic learning rates between 0.001 and 0.0001.
-I also modified how I was decreasing the noise in this model vs my DDPG implimentation.
+I also modified how I was decreasing the noise in this model vs my DDPG implimentation, in this version it decreases based on a schedule rather than proximity to the goal.
 The final adjustment was changing the network shape.
 Previously I had used a 128x128 size network for the DDPG agents, but this time I tried a few variations and found 128x64 to train the fastest with the highest rewards.
 Final hyperparameters are below:

     "BUFFER_SIZE": 100000,